octopus-investments/code-conventions/redux.md

 }
 ```

-- Using spread operator or object assign to not mutate state data
+- Using spread operator to not mutate state data

 ```js
 // Good